julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 ## Introduction: The Need for Protection

-From whispered charms in shadowed woods to smoke rising from clay hearths, witches have always understood the unseen.
-Protection wasn’t just spiritual—it was survival.
+Witches have always understood the unseen.
 Illness, envy, spirits, and strangers all posed risks.
 Herbs became allies, grown or gathered not just for healing but to **protect the body, the home, the soul**.

-This post explores how different witchcraft traditions used plants for protection—what they burned, bathed in, buried, hung over doors, or stitched into pouches.
+Let's explore how different witchcraft traditions used plants for protection—what they burned, bathed in, buried, hung over doors, or stitched into pouches.
 Each culture offers a glimpse into a world where nature and magic meet.

 ---